DMo-on/Sorter/README.md

+## Sorter :
-## Sorter is an IA to classify files, and determine which one are configuration files or not.
+Is a program that classifies files, and determine which one are configuration files or not (in Linux).

 ### How-to-use:
 To predict :